mythril-forge/homebrew-spells/spells/level-2/enhance-ability.md

 The target has advantage on Strength ability checks, and his or her carrying capacity doubles.

 ### Cat's Grace
-The target has advantage on Dexterity checks.
+The target has advantage on Dexterity ability checks.
 It also doesn't take damage from falling 30 feet or less if it isn't **incapacitated**.

 ### Eagle's Splendor